ben-wes/pd-goertzel_tilde/README.md

 # goertzel~ external for Pd (Pure Data)

-This external is a simple implementation of the Goertzel algorithm as described on https://www.mstarlabs.com/dsp/goertzel/goertzel.html
+This external (and the vanilla abstraction in the repo) is a simple implementation of the Goertzel algorithm as described on https://www.mstarlabs.com/dsp/goertzel/goertzel.html

 creation argument:
 * `<float>` - detection frequency